ENG1-Team-8/Dragon-Race/README.md

 *All other assets were created specifically for this game, or public domain.*

-## Dragon Boat Race: The Game, The Licence
+## Dragon Boat Race: The Game: The Licence

 All rights to any use of this game goes to:
 Matthew Tomlinson,